TaDaa/vimade/README.md

 let g:vimade.tint = {'bg': {'rgb': [0,0,0], 'intensity': 0.3}}
 ```

-The code above adds additional darkness to the background inactive buffers.
-The image below shows only the inactive buffer faded.
+The code above adds additional darkness to the background of only the inactive buffers.
+See the image below for the result:

 ![](http://tadaa.github.io/images/buffers_bg_tint.png)